wazuh/wazuh-qa/tests/performance/test_data_analysis/README.md

 python3 -m pytest test_data_analyzer_module.py --baseline <baseline_csv_file> --datasource <data_csv_file> --items_yaml <yml_file> --html=<html_file> <--optional_parameters>
 ```

+It is recommended to use the `-v` option to obtain more details of the test for each metric analyzed.

 ### Parameters

 | Parameter | Description | Default | Type | Required |